Civil Rights Enforcement Clinic – 7117

-The Civil Rights Enforcement Clinic offers 2L and 3L students the opportunity to enforce the civil rights laws of the United States by assisting in the investigation and litigation of cases in the U.S. Attorney’s Office for the District of Minnesota in Minneapolis.
+The Civil Rights Enforcement Clinic offers second and third-year students the opportunity to enforce the civil rights laws of the United States by assisting in the investigation and litigation of cases in the U.S. Attorney’s Office for the District of Minnesota in Minneapolis.